Stat184-Fall2025/course_project_template/Project_Guidelines.md

 - Make sure to use the `{lintr}` and lint your files to ensure that stylistic error get flagged and addressed.
   - The defaults of the `lint` function are for the Tidyverse style.
   - The provided `.lintr` file in this template is configured for BOAST/Tidyverse.
+- Draw on the [Contributor Role Taxonomy](https://credit.niso.org/) to report who did what.

 ## What to Include in Your Exploratory Data Analysis